austindevesholmes/SQL-Scripts-for-DCSS/README.md

 This README file will be updated accordingly as I add more SQL scripts from work.
 DUE TO CONFIDENTIALLY, ALL OF THE TABLES USED IN THE SCRIPTS ARE ALIASES.

-PublicHousingQuery.sql-
-"I was given an Excel spreadsheet consisting of all of the students in the district and their addresses.
+PublicHousingQuery.sql- "I was given an Excel spreadsheet consisting of all of the students in the district and their addresses.
 I was assigned the task of retrieving all of the students that lived in Section 8 housing.
 I imported these spreadsheets into SQL Server and created a script filtering out all the streets that were Section 8 housing".

 All_Active_Enrolled_Students.txt- "This script returns all active enrolled students in the district".

---Returns all students enrolled at GNETS that are not in the district--
+Out_of_District_GNETS_Students.txt- "Returns all students enrolled at GNETS that are not in the district".